-I am a fourth year lawyer who is considering working overseas or possibly in Australia.
-What are the kinds of challenges that North American lawyers need to consider when trying to find employment as a lawyer in these countries?
+I am a fourth-year lawyer who is considering working overseas, especially in Australia.
+What are the kinds of challenges that North American lawyers need to consider when trying to find employment as a lawyer in Australia and abroad?

 Area of Practice

 In recent times, the increasing amount of privatization and the ease of capital transfer globally have driven much of the demand for American lawyers overseas.
 Many foreign companies are obtaining capital in ways that require a great deal of familiarity with the American legal system.
-Accordingly, the areas of practice that have attracted foreign law firms’ interest in American lawyers overseas are project finance, M&A, debt/equity, capital markets, and generalized securities and derivate work.
-Given the differences in law between the Australia and American system of jurisprudence, it is very difficult for non-transactional lawyers, i.e. litigators and regulatory attorneys, to have success with firms in Australia.
+Accordingly, the areas of practice that have attracted foreign law firms’ interest in American lawyers overseas are primarily corporate, commercial, securities, capital markets, M&A, project finance, and derivatives work.
+Other areas to consider are international arbitration, FCPA and money laundering.

-Once you've completed your education and training, you need to get a practicing certificate.
-A legal professional will issue these certificates, though it often comes with a restricted period where the lawyer will need to work underneath an advisor of some sort.
-These unrestricted certificates are rather difficult to obtain and often require a 24-month period of supervision before they are administered.
-Continuing education is often a prerequisite for certificate renewal as well.
+In Australia, once you have completed your education and training, you need to get a practicing certificate.
+The practicing certificate covers “practical” aspects of practicing law, such as legal ethics, work and file management, legal writing, and interviewing.
+A legal professional issues these certificates, though they often come with a restricted period where the lawyer will need to work underneath an advisor.
+Continuing education is often a prerequisite for certificate renewal.

-One good thing to note: there aren't any extra limitations or restrictions on foreigners trying to obtain a practicing certificate, so that's great news for you!
+One good thing to note: there are no extra limitations or restrictions on foreigners trying to obtain a practicing certificate, so that is great news!
 So long as you meet all of the admission criteria and have completed the training, you will receive a certificate just as an Australian would.

 Post Qualification Experience